Lanie Ortillo: Early life

 Ortillo was born on April 8, 2005.
-She was a street urchin who begged for money in Tondo, Manila before she was taken in by the Tuloy Foundation in Muntinlupa.
+She was a street urchin who begged for money in Tondo, Manila, before she was taken in by the Tuloy Foundation in Muntinlupa.
 At age nine, Ortillo was among the two children selected to welcome Pope Francis during the 2015 papal visit to the Philippines.

 Career

 Youth

 Ortillo played for the football team of her orphanage, at the Alaska Football Cup.
 She was Most Valuable Player of the girl's under-14 tournament of the 2017 edition.

 Club

 As part of Tuloy F.C., Ortillo has played at the PFF Women's League.

+In January 2026, Ortillo joined Hong Kong club TSL coming in from Tuloy.